Charleston, Staten Island, NY Violent Crime Rates and Maps

 • In Bensonhurst, Brooklyn, NY, crime costs $128 per person, which is $151 less than in Charleston

-The table below shows the total cost of crime to the residents of Charleston for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Charleston, with the projected cost per resident.

 Crime